creationix/howtonode.org/articles/express-mongodb.markdown

 After restarting and browsing to a blog article (any one will do) you should now be able to add comments to your articles ad-infinitum.
 How easy was that!

 If you've made it to this point without any issues then congratulations!
-Otherwise this [Checkpoint 2][] archive should contain all the code as I have it now!
+Otherwise this [Checkpoint 2][] patch should contain all the code as I have it now!

 ## Where next ##

 Clearly this blogging application is very rough and ready (there is no style to speak of for starters) but there are several clear directions that it could take, depending on feedback I'll either leave these as exercises for the reader or provide additional tutorials over time:

- * Security, authentication et al.
- * Administrative interface
  * Markup language support (HTML, Markdown etc. in the posts and comments)
+ * Security, authentication etc.
+ * An administrative interface
+ * Multiple blog-support.
- * Decent styling <g>
+ * Decent styling <g>  (inc. themes)

 I hope this helps at least someone out there get to grips with how you might start actually writing web apps with [node][], [express][] and [mongoDB][].